Ten Years After

-Ten Years After are a British blues rock group, most popular in the late 1960s and early 1970s.
-Between 1968 and 1973, the band had eight consecutive Top 40 albums on the UK Albums Chart.
-In addition, they had twelve albums enter the US Billboard 200.
-They are best known for tracks such as "I'm Going Home", "Hear Me Calling", "I'd Love to Change the World" and "Love Like a Man".
+Ten Years After are an English blues rock group formed in Nottingham in 1966.
+They had eight consecutive albums in the Top 40 on the UK Albums Chart between 1968 and 1973.
+They also had twelve albums enter the US Billboard 200.
+The band are best known for tracks such as "I'm Going Home", "Hear Me Calling", "I'd Love to Change the World" and "Love Like a Man".

 History

 Formation: 1962–1966

 The band's core formed in late 1960 as Ivan Jay and the Jaycats.
-After several years of local success in the Nottingham/Mansfield area, they changed their name to the Jaybirds in 1962 and later to Ivan Jay and the Jaymen.
-Ivan Jay (born Ivan Joseph Harrison, 1939, Nottingham, Nottinghamshire; died April 2009, USA) sang lead vocals from late 1960 to 1962 and was joined by Ric Lee in August 1965, replacing drummer Dave Quickmire (born David Quickmire, 1940, Mansfield, Nottinghamshire), who had replaced Pete Evans (born Peter Evans, 1940, Mansfield, Nottinghamshire) in 1962.
-Roy Cooper (born 11 November 1943, Huthwaite, Nottinghamshire) played rhythm guitar, and did vocals from 1960 to 1962.
+After several years of local success in the Nottingham/Mansfield area, they changed their name to the Jaybirds in 1962, and later to Ivan Jay and the Jaymen.
+Ivan Jay sang lead vocals from late 1960 to 1962 and was joined by Ric Lee in August 1965, replacing drummer Dave Quickmire who had replaced Pete Evans in 1962.
+Roy Cooper played rhythm guitar and sang from 1960 to 1962.
 The Jaybirds moved to London to back the Ivy League in 1966.

-In the same year, Chick Churchill joined the group as keyboard player.
+Chick Churchill joined the group as keyboard player in 1966.
 That November, the quartet signed a manager, Chris Wright, and changed their name to Blues Trip.
 Using the name Blues Yard they played one show at the Marquee Club supporting the Bonzo Dog Doo-Dah Band.
 Alvin Lee and Leo Lyons again changed their name in 1966 to Ten Years After – in honour of Elvis Presley, one of Lee's idols.
 (This was ten years after Presley's successful year, 1956).
 Some sources claim that the name was pulled by Leo Lyons from a magazine, advertising a book, Suez Ten Years After (referring to the Suez Crisis).